Joe-Collins-1986/minesweeper/README.md

    ---

-   If a user selects a cell that has a flag on it, they will be informed that a flag exites at this position and asked if they would like to dig anyway.
+   If a user selects a cell that has a flag on it, they will be informed that a flag exits at this position and asked if they would like to dig anyway.

    ![Dig Flag](readme_assets/features/demo-features/gameplay/dig-flag.png)